 The National Assembly actively participates in the Immigrant Youth Coalition led by the National Education Association (NEA).

-The National Assembly is following the impending release of a notice of proposed rulemaking from the Department of Homeland Security to change the rules for immigrants who use certain public benefits.
-Under the current rules, an individual who is “likely to become primarily dependent on the government for subsistence” is determined a public charge.
+In 2018, The National Assembly submitted public comments opposing the Department of Homeland Security’s public charge rule. the regulation will change the rules for immigrants who use certain public benefits.
+Under existing rules, an individual who is “likely to become primarily dependent on the government for subsistence” is determined a public charge.
 This happens during the application process for a change in their immigration status.
 Once an individual becomes a public charge, admission to the United States or adjustment of status is not granted.
 For now, receipt of only two public benefit currently count toward that determination—cash assistance, and long-term care at the government’s expense.
-Conversely, the forthcoming proposed rule would greatly expand the types of benefits that can be considered by the government in a public charge determination and would extend to public benefits received by dependents of immigrant applicant, even if those dependents are U.S. citizen children.
+Conversely, the proposed rule would expand the types of benefits that can be considered by the government in a public charge determination.
+For more on the 2018 rule check out our blog.